 - chopped cilantro/chopped red onion /lime wedges/green chillies to garnish

-- While the vegetables are boiling, heat the oil on high in a heavy bottomed pan/kadhai.
+- Heat the oil on high in a heavy bottomed pan/kadhai.

 - When the oil has heated, add the chopped onions and cook till the onions are transculent, about 5-7 minutes.

-- Next, add the ginger & garlic and saute for 30 seconds till you smell the aroma.
+- Next, add the garlic and saute for 30 seconds till you smell the aroma.

-- Next, using a masher, mash all the vegetables depending on how chunky you like them.
+- Using a masher, mash everything depending on how chunky you like them.
+Add the butter and mix.

-- At this point, put the heat off and top with some lemon juice.
+- At this point, put the heat off and let sit for at least 1-2 hours.

 - Before serving, add a dollop of butter, chopped red onions, lemon wedges and cilantro to the bhaji and serve warm with pavs (recipe above)